Yakov Kreizberg: Orchestral posts

 Elsewhere in Europe, Kreizberg was Principal Guest Conductor of the Vienna Symphony Orchestra from 2003 to 2009.
 In 2007, he received the Österreichisches Ehrenkreuz für Wissenschaft und Kunst in recognition of his music work in Austria.
 During the 2008–2009 season, Kreizberg was Artist-in-Residence at the Alte Oper Frankfurt, the first conductor to be so honoured.
 Kreizberg was Music Director and Artistic Director of the Monte Carlo Philharmonic Orchestra from 2009 until his death in 2011.
 His original contract had designated an appointment to the Monte Carlo post for 5 years, but his final illness had begun to manifest itself by the summer of 2010.

 In the United States, Kreizberg made his Chicago Symphony Orchestra debut in 1992.
 His Los Angeles Philharmonic debut was in 1993 at the Hollywood Bowl.
 His New York Philharmonic debut was on 19 May 1999.
 With the Philadelphia Orchestra, he conducted over 30 concerts between 1999 and 2007, including deputising for the orchestra's then-outgoing music director Wolfgang Sawallisch on a 2003 tour of North and South America, when Sawallisch became too ill to travel.

 In contemporary music, Kreizberg also conducted works by Judith Bingham, Jonathan Harvey, Hans Werner Henze, and Siegfried Matthus.
 As well, he led lesser-known works by Ernst Krenek, Franz Schmidt, Kurt Weill, Karol Szymanowski, and Igor Markevitch.

 In addition to his recording work with his Dutch ensembles, Kreizberg also recorded commercially with the Vienna Symphony Orchestra and the Russian National Orchestra.
 His Vienna Symphony Orchestra recording of Bruckner's Symphony No. 7 received two Grammy Awards nominations.
 His final recording was a Decca release with Julia Fischer and the Monte Carlo Philharmonic of tone poems for violin and orchestra.

 He died on 15 March 2011 in Monaco after a long illness, aged 51.
-His remains were later transferred from Monaco to the Zentralfriedhof in Vienna, with the inscription Musik war mein Leben ('Music was my life') on his gravestone.
+His remains were later transferred from Monaco to the Zentralfriedhof in Vienna, with the inscription Musik ist mein Leben ('Music is my life') on his gravestone.
 His wife, American conductor Amy Andersson, and their two sons survived him.